Toasty Warm Floors

 Many installers use 1/2-inch diameter PEX tubing, but 3/8-inch works just as well.
 It’s easier to install the smaller-diameter tubing.

 The tubing is installed in a loop fashion under the flooring or in an insulated concrete slab.
-The lengths of each loop should not exceed 300 total feet and the sweet spot, if you can achieve it, is about 200 feet.
+(WATCH my two videos above) The lengths of each loop should not exceed 300 total feet and the sweet spot, if you can achieve it, is about 220-240 feet.

 A heating zone may require three, four, or more, loops.
 The ends of the PEX tubing feeding each loop are connected to manifolds.
 A secret tip to provide the best efficiency is to put the manifolds as close to each zone as possible.
 Many installers, unfortunately, put the manifolds down in the boiler room.
 You can hide these small manifolds behind access panels in closets near the zones.